google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 #### Cache depends on updating the cache key for every change

-For example this caching method requires you to update the cache key every time content is changed; otherwise the cache isn't updated and the old content is served.
+For example this caching method requires you to update the cache key every time content is changed, otherwise, the cache will not be updated, and the old content will be served.
 So be sure to change the cache key with every change as you're working on your project!

 #### Requires everything to be redownloaded for every change

 Another downside is that the entire cache is invalidated and needs to be re-downloaded every time a file changes.
-This means that fixing a simple single character spelling mistake invalidates the cache and requires everything to be downloaded again.
+That means fixing a simple single character spelling mistake will invalidate the cache and require everything to be downloaded again.
 Not exactly efficient.

 #### Browser cache may prevent the service worker cache from updating